Logo

 27 November 2017

 Associate Prof. Dr. Alexander Bürgin, Head of EURAC, was invited by the European Commission to a international Jean Monnet conference on the future of EU.
 Devoted to the current major political turning point in EU history and its consequences for the future of European integration, the conference gathered nearly 40 renowned speakers and 350 participants, selected from around 1500 applications from scholars.
 Applicants had to submit an essay on one of the five conference themes: Deepening of the Economic and Monetary Union, The future of European Defence, Harnessing globalisation, The social dimension of Europe, and The future of EU budget.
-The programme and the speakers’ profile can be found here
+The programme and the speakers’ profile can be found here.

 Students Received EU Studies Certificate